 Obviously, you are not going to feel good if the primary detox mechanism in your body is worn out.
 When this happens, all other internal and external systems are going to be suppressed as well.

 While there may be many things in today’s modern world that are fighting against a healthy lymphatic system, there are just as many (if not more) ways we can combat these effects.
 While skin brushing, massage, and saunas may not be exactly “practical” for everyone, simply following Paleo-Primal eating strategies (i.e toxin-free), drinking enough water, being active, avoiding the typical tight fitting clothes, rebounding, and breathing correctly, can all increase lymphatic function a great deal.
+Even though many can’t constantly go to the spa, you can have something like that at home to help you with drawing out those toxins whilst pairing it with the other activities, getting yourself an ionic foot detox machine might help towards detoxifying your body and helping your lymphatic function, check with your health professional before you try it out to see if using this in conjunction with other ideas may benefit you better than before.
 Get your lymph moving and get your life back!